aesuwu/aesuwu/README.md

 ###

 <p align="left">I'm a Fourth-year IT student majoring in Database Systems Technology, with a strong passion for web development and UI design.
-Experienced in building dynamic and user-friendly web applications.
-Loves exploring new technologies and When I'm not coding, you can find me gaming—mostly playing Valorant, League of Legends, TFT, or exploring creative builds in Minecraft. >__<</p>
+Experienced in building dynamic and user-friendly web applications >__<</p>

 ###